juttle/juttle/docs/stdlib/stats.md

 thresholding based on deviations from the center.
 Besides "z-score" standardization using the sample mean and estimated standard deviation, there is a robust variant (MAD) and mean-relative (CV).

+All stats methods are reducers, and therefore can only be used in stream context.

 ## demean - reducer